omancommunity/watermelon/README.md

 ---

-After download the respian make sure to mount it using any application can mount the img .
+After download the respian buster lite version make sure to mount it using any application can mount the img .

-Next, create wifi config file for auto detect your wifi password after first boot in case you don't connect your board to lcd or monitor with hdmi .
+Next, create wifi config file for auto detect our wifi password after first boot in case you don't connect your board to lcd or monitor with hdmi .

-To create wifi config file create new file and past the following information of your router :
+To create ```wpa_supplicant.conf```  file and paste the following information of your router :

 ```bash
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1

 # in my case I am form oman put your country code
 country=OM